squiggle-lang/squiggle-lang.org/tutorial/chapter/2.5/index.md

 ## Strings

-Currently only double-quoted string literals are supported (no 'single quotes').
+Currently only `"double-quotes"` are supported, no `'single quotes'`.

 The supported escape characters are: `\n` `\t` `\r` `\"` `\\`.
 These have the same meaning as in JavaScript.